webyrd/untitled-relational-interpreter-book/README.md

 Special thanks to Rich Hickey, Lynn Grogan, Alex Miller, and the Clojure community for being so welcoming.

+Special thanks to Andy Lumsdaine and Rebecca Schmidt for their tremendous support -- and their friendship -- while I was at the Center for Research in Extreme Scale Technologies (CREST).
+And thanks to all the other CREST researchers and employees, who I'll not even try to name here for fear of leaving someone out.
+I'll save it for the book.

+Special thanks to Alan Sherman at UMBC for his support and mentorship over the years.

 And, of course, thanks to the usual suspects -- all the people who have developed and improved miniKanren and its variants and ports.
 Special thanks to my 'Reasoned Schemer' co-authors Dan Friedman and Oleg Kiselyov.
 I'm not going to try to name anyone else, since I know I'll accidentally leave people out.
 I'll try to thank everyone properly in the book.
 I fear this is already an impossible task.

+Special thanks to my H211/C211/C311 students, and to my teaching
+assistants: Lindsey Kuper, Michael Adams, and Abdulaziz Ghuloum.

 Finally, a very special thanks to my family for your love and support.